gitops-tools/image-updater/tekton/configuring-custom-ca.md

 Once we have our CA Chain file with PEM format, we can go ahead and create a ConfigMap in order to store the CA Chain in the Kubernetes cluster where Tekton is running.

-The ConfigMap must be created in the same namespace where the Tekton task for `image-hooks` is defined.
+The ConfigMap must be created in the same namespace where the Tekton task for `image-updater` is defined.

 ~~~sh
 kubectl -n <tekton-task-namespace> create configmap custom-ca-chain --from-file=ca-bundle.crt=</path/to/your/cachain/in/pem/format>